CI-Dominik/pp5-hack-collect-drf/README.md

 ---

 ## AGILE PLANING
-* Here, a list of Epics and User Stories is displayed.
+* Here, a list of Epics the backend was part of is displayed.
 A full list of the implemented features can be found in the [frontend's readme file](https://github.com/CI-Dominik/pp5-hack-collect/blob/main/README.md)

 ## Epics
 * Authentication System